Skip to main content

 New bill for inclusive education in Cyprus

-The Ministry of Education, , Sport and Youth is planning to reform and upgrade the current legislative framework and practices of Special Education to make it more inclusive and coincide with other European and national policy models.
-The initiative is funded by the European Union through the Structural Reform Support Programme. , To progress on the reform, according to the Greek version of the 2021 Annual Report (p.10), a Scientific Medical Advisory Committee is appointed in cooperation with the Ministry of Health, the Cyprus Medical Association (Παγκύπριος Ιατρικός Σύνδεσμος) and the Pediatric Society of Cyprus (Παιδιατρική Εταιρεία Κύπρου), with the aim to:
+The Ministry of Education, Sport and Youth is involved in a consultation process with its departments/directorates as well as other external bodies and representatives with the aim to upgrade the current legislative framework, procedures and practices of Special Education so as to become more inclusive and offer qualitative learning opportunities to all students in Cyprus.
+The initiative is funded by the European Union through the Structural Reform Support Programme.
+To progress on the reform, according to the Greek version of the 2021 Annual Report (p.10), a Scientific Medical Advisory Committee is appointed in cooperation with the Ministry of Health, the Cyprus Medical Association (Παγκύπριος Ιατρικός Σύνδεσμος) and the Pediatric Society of Cyprus (Παιδιατρική Εταιρεία Κύπρου), with the aim to:

 Ongoing debates